 Mission: The purpose of Usher 1F Collaborative is to fund medical research to find an effective treatment to save or restore the vision of those with Usher Syndrome type 1F.

-Vision: Working together, we can ensure that no Jewish child will face an ever darkening world from Usher Syndrome type 1F.
+Vision: Working together, we can ensure that no child will face an ever darkening world from Usher Syndrome type 1F and no adult will live in darkness and silence.